swetha0069/AI-Summarizer/README.md

-# AI-Summarizer
-# 📝 AI Text Summarizer (Local Version)

-📝 Task 14: AI Writer with Text Summarization
+📝 AI Writer with Text Summarization
 📖 Overview
 This project is a fully functional web application developed as part of my Data Science Internship (March 2026).
 The objective was to build an end-to-end NLP tool that can take large articles and generate concise, human-like summaries.